NCAAF Odds In Illinois

 College football’s popularity with sports bettors has never been greater.
 It’s second only to the NFL in the number of wagers made throughout the year.
 Each season, there are full slates of games every Saturday, making it easy to stay in the action.

 If you are 21 years or older and within state lines, you can legally bet on college football.
-However, Illinois doesn’t allow wagers on college teams that call the Prairie State home.
+However, Illinois doesn’t allow mobile wagers on college teams that call the Prairie State home.
 You can’t legally bet on teams from the following universities: